githubEdit

 Selecting and unselecting items

 When a service job has the status NOT_READY, a user can select the items required for its execution.
 The job status changes to OPEN once all required items from the order are selected.
-It is possible to add more items, but items already used by a child job cannot be removed, as they are automatically passed to the parent job.
+It's possible to add more items, but items already used by a child job can't be removed, as they are automatically passed to the parent job.
 Required items are stored in the custom service in the articleItems field and appear in the requiredLineItems field after the transition from the custom service to the service job.
 Selected items are stored in the lineItems field.
 Items are selected or unselected using actions on the serviceData object with the following API calls.

 Select items